OfficeDev/open-xml-docs/docs/working-with-presentations.md

 specifically designed to be a template for all related child layout slides.

-Example: Consider the following specification of a slide master within a presentation
+**Example**: Consider the following specification of a slide master within a presentation

 ```xml